DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Background and problem statement

 where $\I_0$ is the sensor output in the absence of noise, $\gamma$ is the weight of the \gls{prnu} contribution, and $\boldsymbol{\Theta}$ includes all the additional independent random noise components.
 The \gls{prnu} $\K$ can be estimated by collecting a set of images shot by the device, following the method proposed in \cite{Lukas2006, Chen2008}.

 \gls{prnu} $\K$ is commonly used to solve source device identification problem, that is, given a query image $\I$ and a candidate device, understanding if the device shot that image or not.
-One way to solve the problem is to compute the \gls{ncc} between a noise residual $\W$ \cite{Chen2008} extracted from the query image $\I$ and the \gls{prnu} $\K$ of the candidate device, pixel-wise scaled by $\I$.
-Formally, \gls{ncc} is defined as
+One way to solve the problem is to compute the \gls{ncc} \cite{Lukas2006} between a noise residual $\W$ \cite{Chen2008} extracted from the query image $\I$ and the \gls{prnu} $\K$ of the candidate device, pixel-wise scaled by $\I$.
+Referring to \cite{Lukas2006}, we can define the \gls{ncc} as